thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

    <dt><code>tscli sssd disable-openldap</code></dt>
     <dd>Disables OpenLDAP integration.

-    {% include note.html content="If you mapped your OpenLDAP admin user to ThoughtSpot's local admin user through the Ansible playbook while deploying ThoughtSpot on RHEL, you cannot run this command.
+    {% include note.html content="If you mapped your OpenLDAP admin user to ThoughtSpot's local admin user through the Ansible playbook while deploying ThoughtSpot on RHEL, do not run this command.
 If you ran <code>tscli sssd enable-openldap</code> and also mapped your OpenLDAP admin user to ThoughtSpot's local admin user through the Ansible playbook, contact ThoughtSpot Support." %}</dd>
   </dlentry>